 4. Plan the Indulgence Instead of Drifting Into It

-Research shows that people make better choices when indulgences are planned instead of emotional or impulsive.
 If you want pizza Saturday night, great.
 Plan for it early and stay consistent around it.
+Research shows people make better choices when indulgences are planned rather than emotional or impulsive.

 The Takeaway